Edition 1.0

 zarafa-archiver -u user --attach-to archive --archive-server https://archive.zarafa.com:237/zarafa

-This attaches the user user to the store called archive on the server that can be connected to through https://archive.zarafa.com:237/zarafa.
+user to the store called archive on the server that can be connected to through https://archive.zarafa.com:237/zarafa.

-The --archive-server option is only useful in this setup.
+--archive-server option is only useful in this setup.

 za-aclsync Synchronizes archive ACL settings with those of the primary store.